japiber/gitwrap/README.md

 The purpose of this library is to provide a controlled and reliable method of accessing the git commands in the simplest possible way.

+This project is in progress, not all git commands / options are implemented yet.

 ## Credits

 This project is inspired and based on [Go Git Cmd Wrapper](https://github.com/ldez/go-git-cmd-wrapper)